garysweaver/irie/README.md

 end
 ```

-##### Rails 4 Default Rack Exception Handling
+#### Exception Handling

 Rails 4 has basic exception handling in the [public_exceptions][public_exceptions] and [show_exceptions][show_exceptions] Rack middleware.

 If you want to customize Rails 4's Rack exception handling, search the web for customizing `config.exceptions_app`, although the default behavior should work for most.

+You can also use `rescue_from` or `around_action` in Rails to have more control over error rendering.

 ### Refactoring

-If you want to refactor, do it via modules/concerns, not subclassing. `include RestfulJson::Controller` defines various class attributes.
+If you want to refactor your restful_json controllers, do it via modules/concerns, not subclassing. `include RestfulJson::Controller` defines various class attributes.
 These class attributes are shared by all descendants unless they are redefined.
 Ignoring this can lead to one controller overriding/altering the config of another.

 It's helpful to have a single module you maintain that contains all of the other modules to include in your service controllers, e.g. in `config/initializers/my_service.rb`, you might define this to have RestfulJson and its `authorize!` support: